Josemanuelhr/Olimpiada-Murciana-Programacion-2018/README.md

   For each test case, there is a line which can contain three possible symbols: "/", "\", "\_".
 There will be at most 10000 symbols in each line.
   # The output
   For each test case, the output should contain a single integer indicating the number of valid plateaus of the corresponding case.

+# F - Go for a Different Road!
+We have a two-dimensional square grid of infinite size.
+There is a departure cell and an arrival cell, located in the same column, at a distance 'd', 1 <= d <= 40.
+Valid movements are from one cell to another contiguous cell.
+You have to calculate the number of different minimun paths (that is, those that need the minimum number of steps) to go from the initial cell to the final cell.
+  # The input
+  The first line of the input contains an integer indicating the number of cases.
+  For each test case, there is a line with one number indicating the distance 'd' between the initial cell and the final cell.
+  # The output
+  For each test case, the output should consist of one line showing the number of different minimum paths between the initial and the final cell.